 Elite swimmers may train for five miles per day and even club swimmers and triathletes will often cover two miles in a session – a number of times a week.
 This amount of activity can put strain on the shoulder, knee, hip and lower back joints depending on the strokes used.

-With overuse comes fatigue and the failure to perform proper stroke technique.
-Some swimmers are also very flexible and lax ligaments and joints will be more susceptible to injuries.
-The shoulder is the most common joint to be injured (front crawl) but knees and hips (breastroke) and also lower back (butterfly) can be affected.
+With overuse comes muscle fatigue and the failure to perform proper stroke technique.
+Some swimmers are also very flexible.
+Lax ligaments and joints will be more susceptible to injuries.
+The shoulder is the most common joint to be injured (front crawl) but knees and hips (breast stroke) and also lower back (butterfly) can be affected.

 - Sort your technique out before increasing training load.
 Get some proper coaching and make sure you concentrate on performing each stroke correctly.

 - Increase training load slowly, no more than 10% increase of distance or intensity per week.

 - Regular strength and conditioning sessions, on land, should include core work and cross training to reduce the strain on swimming muscles.

 - Use a mixture of strokes, drills and technique work during your training session to avoid constant use of the same muscles.

 - Seek professional treatment whenever you feel an injury may be developing.
 Catching it early will improve the likelihood of a speedy recovery.